2018 Arizona Wildcats football team

 The 2018 Arizona Wildcats football team represented the University of Arizona in the 2018 NCAA Division I FBS football season.
 The season marked the Wildcats's 119th season.
 They played their home games at the Arizona Stadium in Tucson, Arizona (for the 90th year) and competed members of the South Division (8th season) in the Pac-12 Conference (41st overall season).
 They were led by first-year head coach Kevin Sumlin.
 The Wildcats finished the season 5–7 and did not qualify for a bowl game.
 They went 4–5 in Pac-12 play, tying USC for third place in the South Division.

-Previous season

-The 2017 Arizona Wildcats football team finished the regular season with a 7–5, 5–4 in Pac-12 play to finish in third place in the South Division.
-They were invited to the Foster Farms Bowl where they fell to Purdue, 35–38.
-Following the conclusion of his sixth season with the Wildcats, head coach Rich Rodriguez was fired.

 Offseason

 Offseason departures

 The Wildcats have 17 senior graduates only graduated players noted until spring practice.
 As well as one junior who would choose to forgo their senior season in pursuit of an earlier NFL career.
 The Wildcats would lose four more players from the 2017 team due to various reasons.
 Notable departures from the 2017 squad included.